 - Know what you are being injected with.
 Make sure your health care professional is using only an FDA-approved product purchased within the United States.
 If he or she refuses to give you this information, look for another health care professional.

 - Make sure the benefits and risks are fully explained to you in a patient consultation.
+Appropriate paperwork should be signed prior to having any treatment of an injectable.

-- Fully disclose any medical conditions you might have and medications you are taking, including vitamins and over-the-counter drugs.
+- Fully disclose any medical conditions you might have and medications you are taking, including vitamins, and over-the-counter drugs.